 - Tender, fleshy pods, not stringy; may be green, yellow (wax beans), or purple (these turn green when cooked).

 - Plants grow as self-supporting bushes (bush beans) or as climbing vines (pole beans).

 - Bush types bear earlier, but vining sorts are more productive.

 - Plants resemble scarlet runner bean, but their white or purple flowers are not as showy.

 - Favorite bush beans include 'Blue Lake', 'Provider', and 'Royal Burgundy'.

 - Among the best pole beans are 'Kentucky Wonder', 'Louisiana Purple Pod', 'Rattlesnake', and 'White Half Runner'.

 Pods are ready in 50 to 70 days, depending on selection.
 Pick every 3 to 5 days; if pods mature, plants will stop bearing.

 Soybeans grow well in the warm, humid climates of the South and Midwest, forming a bush about the size of a lima bean bush.
-Treat the seeds with soybean inoculant prior to planting; then plant them 1 in. deep, 46 in. apart, in rows spaced 2 ft. apart.
+Treat the seeds with soybean inoculant prior to planting; then plant them 1 inches deep, 46 inches apart, in rows spaced 2 feet apart.
 Harvest when the seeds have reached full size but the pods are still green.
 Before shelling, pour boiling water over the pods to soften them.
 'Butterbean' and 'Shironomai' are best eaten fresh, either raw or cooked; 'Envy' is good fresh or dried.